Chiling Tong

 National Asian/Pacific Islander American Chamber of Commerce and Entrepreneurship

-Chiling Tong has extensive domestic and international experience in economic and business development, focusing on enhancing the growth of minority-owned small businesses.
-Her career spans the private, nonprofit, and public sectors.
-She is the President and CEO of the National Asian & Pacific Islander American Chamber of Commerce & Entrepreneurship (National ACE), representing the interests of 2.91 million Asian American & Pacific Islander (AAPI) small business owners and all entrepreneurs across the country.
-National ACE collaborates with over 130 affiliate AAPI chambers and partner organizations nationwide to advocate for AAPI and all small businesses, enhance capacity building, and foster the next generation of entrepreneurs and executives.
+Chiling Tong brings extensive domestic and international experience in economic and business development, with a strong focus on advancing the growth, competitiveness, and long-term success of minority-owned small businesses.
+She currently serves as President and CEO of the National Asian/Pacific Islander American Chamber of Commerce & Entrepreneurship (National ACE), representing the interests of 3 million Asian American and Pacific Islander (AAPI) and all small business owners and entrepreneurs nationwide.
+Under her leadership, National ACE collaborates with more than 130 affiliate chambers and partner organizations to advocate for small businesses, strengthen organizational capacity, and cultivate the next generation of entrepreneurs and business leaders.

-Tong is also the Founding President of the International Leadership Foundation (ILF), a nonprofit organization that has promoted civic awareness and public service among AAPI college students since 2000.
-She served as the Deputy Assistant Secretary of the International Trade Administration and later as Chief of Staff for the Minority Business Development Agency in the U.S. Department of Commerce.
-She was appointed to the President's Advisory Commission on Asian Americans and Pacific Islanders by both President Donald Trump and President George W. Bush.
-Additionally, she was named to the commission to study the potential creation of a National Museum of Asian Pacific American History and Culture.
+Tong is also the Founding President of the International Leadership Foundation (ILF), a nonprofit organization established in 2000 to promote civic engagement, public service, and leadership development among college students and young professionals.
+Earlier in her federal service, she held senior leadership roles at the U.S. Department of Commerce, including Deputy Assistant Secretary at the International Trade Administration and Chief of Staff at the Minority Business Development Agency.
+She was appointed to the President’s Advisory Commission on Asian Americans and Pacific Islanders and later selected as Co-Chair of the national commission to study the potential creation of a National Museum of Asian Pacific American History and Culture.